Diocese of El Paso

-The Diocese of El Paso (Dioecesis Elpasensis, Diócesis de El Paso) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in the El Paso Valley in Texas in the United States.
+The Diocese of El Paso (Dioecesis Elpasensis, Diócesis de El Paso) is a diocese of the Catholic Church in the El Paso Valley in Texas in the United States.
 It is a suffragan see of the metropolitan Archdiocese of San Antonio.

-The mother church of the Diocese of El Paso is St. Patrick's Cathedral in El Paso.
-As of 2023, the bishop is Mark J. Seitz.
+The mother church is St. Patrick's Cathedral in El Paso.
+The bishop is Mark J. Seitz.

 Statistics

 The Diocese of El Paso covers 26686 sqmi, it encompasses the Texas counties of El Paso, Brewster, Culberson, Hudspeth, Jeff Davis, Loving, Presidio, Reeves, Ward and Winkler.

 As of 2025, the Catholic population of the diocese was approximately 686,000.
 The diocese had 56 parishes and 17 missions.

 History

 Name changes

 The El Paso region was part of several Catholic jurisdictions before becoming the Diocese of El Paso.
 The Diocese of Durango was under Spanish, then Mexican control.
 After 1850, the succeeding vicariates and dioceses were under American control.